How to Hire New Employees:

 How do you start paying employees?

-If you don't want to use payroll software and instead choose to process payroll yourself, you need to follow these six steps:
+If you don't want to use payroll software and instead choose to process payroll yourself, you need to have all employees complete a W-4, find or sign up for Employer Identification Numbers, choose your payroll schedule, calculate and withhold income taxes, pay taxes, and file tax forms and employee W-2s.

 Related Articles: